Grievance at Work Solicitor

-Most people at some point experience a difficult situation in the workplace and it is in the interests of all parties that this is raised with a line-manager as soon as possible so that any issues can be resolved.
+Most people at some point experience a difficult situation in the workplace, and it is in the interests of all parties that this is raised with a line manager as soon as possible so that any issues can be resolved.
 The starting point should be your employer’s grievance procedure, as this should clearly set out the steps to be followed.
 If possible, you should explore ways of resolving your grievance informally.
 If this is not an option, a formal grievance should be set out in writing and specify the nature of your complaints.

 Your employer must be prepared to invite you to a formal hearing to allow your grievance to be heard.
 This should be done promptly by your employer.
 An employee has the right to be accompanied at this hearing by a work colleague or trade union representative.
 Following the meeting, an investigation should be instigated by your employer to establish the facts.
 This may involve other members of staff being questioned on issues that you have raised.
-Notes should be made by your employer at every stage and if possible agreed by you.
-The written outcome should be given to you without unreasonable delay and you should always be offered the opportunity to appeal against the decision.
+Notes should be made by your employer at every stage and, if possible, agreed upon by you.
+The written outcome should be given to you without unreasonable delay, and you should always be offered the opportunity to appeal against the decision.
 Your employer should then offer you an appeal hearing.

-The purpose of raising a grievance is to get matters resolved but unfortunately, this is not always the case.
-If matters escalate and there is a possibility of a claim being brought in the tribunal, it is important that you are able to evidence to a tribunal that an attempt was made to get matters resolved internally before any legal action was taken.
+The purpose of raising a grievance is to get matters resolved, but unfortunately, this is not always the case.
+If matters escalate and there is a possibility of a claim being brought to the tribunal, it is important that you are able to evidence to a tribunal that an attempt was made to get matters resolved internally before any legal action was taken.
 You must try to comply with the ACAS Code of Practice on Grievance Procedures.
 A failure to do so can affect the level of compensation awarded to you by a tribunal if your claim is successful.

-We can also help you with any tribunal claims that you may have to bring if your grievance is not resolved and can advise on the terms of any settlement agreement offered.
+In addition, we can also help you with any tribunal claims that you may have to bring if your grievance is not resolved and can advise on the terms of any settlement agreement offered.
 We also have extensive knowledge of helping employees resolve their grievances through mediation.

 We will always offer you a FREE, no-obligation telephone consultation followed by a reduced fixed fee meeting to give you comprehensive advice and support on your employment issues.